Market

 the consolidated financial statements of the Company

 which forms part of this Integrated Annual Report.
-The said
+The

 financial position of each subsidiary, associate and joint

-venture and their contribution to the overall performance of
+venture and their contribution to the overall performance

 In terms of the requirement of Section 136 of the Act, the

-financial statements of each of the subsidiary companies are
+financial statements of each of the subsidiary companies

-available on the Company’s website at
+are available on the Company's website and can be

-The audited financial statements of each subsidiary, associate
+The audited financial statements of each subsidiary,

-members of the Company upon request.
+available to the members of the Company upon request.

 The Policy for determining material subsidiaries of the

-Company can be accessed on the Company’s website by
+Company can be accessed on the Company's website

 clicking here.
-Details of material subsidiaries of the Company
+Details of material subsidiaries of

-part of this Integrated Annual Report.
+Governance' forming part of this Integrated Annual Report.

-Board of Directors and Key Managerial Personnel
+Board of Directors and Key Managerial

-of Executive, Non-Executive, Independent and Woman
+Non-executive, Independent and Woman Directors

-Listing Regulations, FDI guidelines, terms of shareholders’
+Regulations, FDI guidelines, terms of shareholders'

 agreement and other applicable statutory provisions.

-As on March 31, 2025, the Board comprised ten (10)
+As on March 31, 2026, the Board comprised twelve

-Director, three (3) Non-Executive Non-Independent Directors
+three (3) Non-executive Non-independent Directors and

 Independent Directors.
 The appointment/ re-appointment